Entered Fall 2013

-Sasha Gerhardson: Sasha graduated from Clark University in 2010 with a BA degree in Global Environmental Studies and recently completed a Graduate Certificate program in International Relations at Salve Regina University.
+Sasha Gerhardson: Sasha graduated from Clark University in 2010 with a B.A. in Global Environmental Studies and recently completed a Graduate Certificate in International Relations at Salve Regina University.
 Currently, Sasha is working in the Communications department of Plan International USA, an international development agency that is based in Rhode Island.
-Her prior internships include a position as a Virtual Student Foreign Service e-intern with the U.S. Consulate General in Sydney, as well as summer internships with USAID, the U.S. Embassy in Harare, Zimbabwe and the Consulate in Lagos, Nigeria.
+Her prior internships include a position as a Virtual Student Foreign Service e-intern with the U.S. Consulate General in Sydney, as well as summer internships with USAID, the U.S. Embassy in Harare, Zimbabwe, and the Consulate in Lagos, Nigeria.
 At Brandeis, Sasha is interested in studying how the forces of globalization affect the condition of human rights in developing countries.

 Esther Jack: Esther graduated from the University of Jos in Nigeria in 2004 with a B.A. in English and Linguistics.
 She started teaching in a secondary school in 2005 and obtained a Postgraduate Diploma in Education from the National Teachers Institute Kaduna in 2007.
-She continued to teach secondary students until July 2o12 when she resigned from her job as a teacher to go back to the classroom for Brandeis' M.A. in Global Studies.
+She continued to teach secondary students until July 2012 when she resigned from her job as a teacher to go back to the classroom for Brandeis' M.A. in Global Studies.

 Wanbo Li: Wanbo graduated from Fitchburg State University in May 2011 with a degree in Communications and Media.
-He is a member of Lambda Pi Eta National Communication Association Honor Society, a member of National Communication Association and a CMM (Coordinated Management of Meanings) associate at the CMM Institute.
+He is a member of Lambda Pi Eta National Communication Association Honor Society, a member of National Communication Association and a CMM (Coordinated Management of Meanings) Associate at the CMM Institute.
 Before coming to Brandeis, he did an internship at Avid Technology and worked for Bose Corporation.
-He will be focusing his graduate work on Global Communications, Global Economy, Human Rights and International Development.
+He will be focusing his graduate work on Global Communications, Global Economy, Human Rights, and International Development.

-Phaedra Mangan: Phaedra Mangan graduated with a B.A. in International Studies and Romance Languages from the University of North Carolina at Chapel Hill, where her passion for global studies began.
-After graduating, she lived in Málaga, Spain where she taught as a North American Language and Culture Assistant.
+Phaedra Mangan: Phaedra graduated with a B.A. in International Studies and Romance Languages from the University of North Carolina at Chapel Hill, where her passion for global studies began.
+After graduating, she lived in Málaga, Spain, where she taught as a North American Language and Culture Assistant.
 Upon her return, she interned with the World Trade Center of New Orleans.
 Phaedra's travels developed her strong interest in globalization and its influence on culture, specifically the effects seen in Hispanic regions.
 She plans to apply her education and experience to an international organization which diplomatically promotes social, economic, and cultural development.

 Entered Fall 2011